Chapter 3 – Foetal Alcohol Spectrum Disorder (FASD)

 Shushma’s book ‘Layla’s Life, my Words’ is available to purchase here.

-You can hear from Shushma Jain at NAHT’s SEND Conference 2021 – New Perspectives on Neurodiversity on 20 October in her workshop, The world of my child with FADS-an invisible disability.
-Join us in-person in Manchester or virtually.
+You can hear from Shushma Jain at NAHT’s virtual SEND Conference 2021 – New Perspectives on Neurodiversity on 20 October in her workshop, The world of my child with FADS-an invisible disability.